 • Do not accept drinks or food from strangers

 🇱🇰 Wasgamuwa National Park – On the elephant Sri Lanka volunteer program the cost of your project transport is included in your Program Fee.
-The local team will collect you every day from the Volunteer House.
-You will then be transferred via a private jeep for the day’s activities on your family volunteer abroad project.
+The local team will collect you every day from the accommodation.
+You will then be transferred via a private jeep for the day’s activities on your family abroad project.
 The jeep will return to the accommodation at the end of the day.

 🇹🇭 Thamairuak – On our wildlife Thailand volunteer programs, the cost of your project transport is included in your Program Fee.
-During your time as a family volunteer abroad, volunteers stay on-site at the wildlife centre, therefore external transport is not required.
+During your time as a family overseas, volunteers stay on-site at the wildlife centre, therefore external transport is not required.
 Any required transport for the needs of the project will be included.

 PMGY welcome participants of all nationalities and backgrounds.
 For individuals, the minimum age to join the program is 5 and there is no upper age limit.
 All participants need to have a good level of English, although it does not need to be your first language.
 You do not need to speak the local language.
 However, you will find that learning a few words in your days with us will go a long way!